redmix-run/redmix/docs/docs/graphql.md

 CORS stands for [Cross Origin Resource Sharing](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing); in a nutshell, by default, browsers aren't allowed to access resources outside their own domain.

-Let's say you're hosting each of your Redmix app's sides on different domains: the web side on `www.example.com` and the api side (and thus, the GraphQL Server) on `api.example.com`.
+Let's say you're hosting each of your Cedar app's sides on different domains: the web side on `www.example.com` and the api side (and thus, the GraphQL Server) on `api.example.com`.
 When the browser tries to fetch data from the `/graphql` function, you'll see an error that says the request was blocked due to CORS.
 Wording may vary, but it'll be similar to:

 > ⛔️ Access to fetch ... has been blocked by CORS policy: Response to preflight request doesn't pass access control check: No 'Access-Control-Allow-Origin' header is present on the requested resource.